Counties of Ireland

 • Capital: See note

 Note: Sources disagree about some capitals (county seats).
 The capital of Laois is Portlaoise.
 The same city is known as Maryborough, and has been known by both names throughout the 20th century.
 The name Maryborough was more common in English-language sources up to ~1955; after that, Portlaoise, or one of its variant spellings (Port Laoighis, Portlaoighise, etc.), was preferred.
 The sources seem to be divided on the capital of Meath: some say it's Trim (Baile Átha Troim), while others say Navan (An Uaimh).
-Most sources say that the capital of Tipperary is Clonmel, but a few maintain that it is Tipperary, and some say that it's Nenagh.
-In reality, Nenagh is the capital of the North Riding, and Clonmel, the South Riding.
+Nenagh is the capital of North Tipperary, and Clonmel, South Tipperary.
 Finally, most sources say that the capital of Waterford is Waterford, but a few of them say that it's Dungarvan.
 Here, Dungarvan is the capital of Waterford administrative county, while Waterford itself is an administratively separate city.

 Further subdivisions: